 - Employees shall strive to maintain a healthy, safe and productive work environment

-membership in political group, gender, sexual orientation, marital status,
+opinion, membership in political group, gender, sexual orientation, marital status,

-national origin, disability, age or other factors that are unrelated to the Company’s legitimate business interests.
+national origin, disability, age or other factors that are unrelated to the Company’s

-intimidating or inappropriate work environment including, but not limited to:
+permits an offensive, intimidating or inappropriate work environment including, but not

 - Threats or comments that contain discriminatory or harassment elements;